-When there are major incidents or emergencies that affect a large number of people and that present an immediate threat to health or safety, BCOM and/or NMSU will issue advisories, alerts, or warnings as appropriate, and to not impede the public safety response or further endanger lives.
-An emergency notification is used when there is immediate danger or threat.
-A timely warning is used when there is an ongoing situation or crime trend that may pose a danger, but is not immediately dangerous.
-Advisories that are not involving an immediate danger may be sent out via e-mail, news media, or BCOM's social media pages.
+When there are major incidents or emergencies that affect a large number of people and that present an immediate threat to health or safety, Burrell and/or NMSU will issue advisories, alerts, or warnings as appropriate, to not impede the public safety response or further endanger lives.
+An Emergency Notification is used when there is immediate danger or threat.
+Examples include manmade and natural disasters, violent crimes in process, or similar emergency situations.
+A Timely Warning is used when there is an ongoing situation or crime trend that may pose a danger, but is not immediately dangerous.
+Examples include murder, rape, robbery, aggravated assault, and hate crimes.
+Other crimes may warrant a timely warning based on the level of danger or risk present to the College community.
+An Advisory may be used for situations that do not involve immediate danger such as traffic situations or non-Clery reportable crimes.
+Advisories may be sent out via e-mail, news media, or Burrell's social media pages.

-The decision on whether to issue one of the above notices, and the information contained therein, rests with the NMSU's Executive Administration and/or BCOM's Assistant Vice President of Administration.
-The NMSU Executive Administration and/or BCOM's Assistant Vice President of Administration may make the decision not to issue a notice if the situation is deemed not to warrant one, or if doing so might hamper the ability of public safety personnel to respond to and contain the incident.
-In a situation of an inclement weather closure, BCOM will follow the decision(s) of the Las Cruces NMSU campus.
-Any deviation from that decision must be made by BCOM's Executive Administration.
+The decision on whether to issue one of the above notices, and the information contained therein, rests with the NMSU's Executive Administration and/or Burrell's Assistant Vice President of Administration.
+The NMSU Executive Administration and/or Burrell's Assistant Vice President of Administration may make the decision not to issue a notice if the situation is deemed not to warrant one, or if doing so might hamper the ability of public safety personnel to respond to and contain the incident.
+In a situation of an inclement weather closure, Burrell will follow the decision(s) of the Las Cruces NMSU campus.
+Any deviation from that decision must be made by the College's Executive Administration.

-Participation in the electronic Emergency Notification System (ENS) is mandatory for all students and employees at BCOM, with e-mail being the default notification.
+Participation in the electronic Emergency Notification System (ENS) is mandatory for all students and employees at Burrell, with e-mail being the default notification.
+Per Burrell policy, email is used as the College's official communication.
 In order to receive text messages and phone calls, the student or employee must register the appropriate contact information with the IT Department.
 An emergency notification will generally contain the following information: